anandbn/websolr-java/README.md

 ## Provisioning WebSolr

+You can provision the WebSolr add-on to your Heroku app by using the command:
     $ heroku addons:add websolr:cobalt

 Note: WebSolr is not a free add-on.
 If you provision their "cobalt" add-on you will be charged $20 per month.